ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/02.05-about-you-address-country.png"><img src="/images/uk-self-assessment/02.05-about-you-address-country.png" style="max-width: 100%" alt="screenshot"></a>

-> Select the country where the income was earned from the drop-down menu.

 There's no dropdown box, even if I select "Abroad".
 Also, this is still supposed to be asking about my address - "where the income was earned" is a different question.
 (And not a very clearly worded one, what if I earned income in multiple countries?)
 Fortunately I have never lived or earned income outside the UK.

 <a href="/images/uk-self-assessment/02.06-about-you-address-postcode.png"><img src="/images/uk-self-assessment/02.06-about-you-address-postcode.png" style="max-width: 100%" alt="screenshot"></a>

-Well done for finding and documenting a bug, HMRC, but I feel like it shouldn't be too hard to fix it and accept lowercase letters.
+"The postcode must be in capitals."
+Well done for finding and documenting a bug, HMRC, but I feel like it shouldn't be too hard to fix this one.

 <a href="/images/uk-self-assessment/02.07-residency-dob.png"><img src="/images/uk-self-assessment/02.07-residency-dob.png" style="max-width: 100%" alt="screenshot"></a>